 Outreach activities have been carefully phased to foster program stability while establishing partnerships and ramping up collection.
-In the first year of the program, outreach focused on recruiting drop-off sites at paint retailers.
-This approach allowed drop-off sites to become comfortable with operations before implementing broader advertising to the public to increase participation.
-Outreach was conducted by distributing brochures and other printed materials to retailers and others and by using a variety of media including digital ads, print ads, and social media.
+In the first year of the program, outreach focused on recruiting drop-off sites at paint retailers, allowing drop-off sites to become comfortable with operations before implementing broader advertising to the public to increase participation.
+This included distributing brochures and other printed materials to retailers and others and by using digital ads, print ads, and social media.
+In the first half of 2023, broad advertising to the public was phased in by using a variety of media including digital ads, print ads, TV and video ads, radio ads, outdoor ads, and social media.